Yes, you can give your mattress a longer lifespan when you rotate or flip your mattress. Let's find out why this is important.

 For optimal care, you should rotate and flip your mattress every six months.
 This twice a year schedule makes it easy to do, without having to worry about it more frequently.
 Yet this is still recurrent enough to ensure that the pressure will be properly evened out over the mattress.

-A sprung slatted base is the best type of base to use with a latex mattress.
-These two items are designed to be used together.
+A sprung slatted base is the best type of base to use with a latex mattress as these two items are often designed to be used together.
 This is because the slats work to take the strain of the mattress, while delivering a natural springiness from the upwardly curved slats.
-As you can envision, this outward curvature completely avoids any sagging of the mattress.
+As one can expect, this outward curvature completely avoids any sagging of the mattress.
 In this way, the lifespan of the mattress is increased.

 Another advantage of a sprung slatted base is that in combination with a latex mattress, it gives you the last word in comfort and luxury.
 In fact, we find that our customers value very highly this instant advantage of comfort that they experience.

-So to get the most out of your new latex mattress, in terms of both lifespan and the utmost in comfort, a sprung slatted base is recommended to be used in tandem.
+To get the most out of your new latex mattress, in terms of both lifespan and comfort, a sprung slatted base is recommended to be used in tandem.